To read your website’s source code, right-click “view page source” or press

 Nofollow is an attribute you can add to internal links that tell search engines not to follow that link.
 In the past, this attribute was primarily used for PageRank sculpting; you will notice no-follow links by the

-User-generated (USG) links have been created by users with write access to your website.
+User-generated (USG) links have been created by users with written access to your website.
 This user-generated link is typically added to community forums.
 You can find these links by searching for

 If a person or business has paid you to add a link to the page, you must declare this is a sponsored link by adding.